-There are several reasons why you might want to study psychology at Fort Lewis College.
+There are several excellent reasons why you might want to study psychology at Fort Lewis College.

-The psychology curriculum is modern, broad, liberal arts-oriented, and tailored to the needs of today’s students, the current job market and the ever changing demands of the profession.
+The psychology curriculum is modern, broad, liberal arts-oriented, and tailored to the needs of today’s students, the current job market, and the ever changing demands of the profession.
 The core courses provide the basic concepts and skills needed by all psychology majors, but course options allow some specialization.
-Flexibility is built into the curriculum by means of the psychology electives which require each student to select a group of related courses which will better prepare him or her for future career and educational options.
+Flexibility is built into the curriculum by means of the psychology electives that guide each student toward breadth as well as depth via groups of related courses that will better prepare them for future career and educational options.

 Our research programs and practical opportunities provide each student with first-hand experiences with “real life” phenomena while under the direct supervision of our faculty and community partners.
-Field and research activities are part of the curriculum as students pursue original research in a number of courses and have a chance to present their work to colleagues at conferences such as RMPA.
+Field and research activities are part of the curriculum as students pursue original research and have a chance to present their work to colleagues at conferences such as RMPA.

 - Check out our updated Classroom Expectations and Behavior Policy